flaneurette/Health-Library/Documents/PinchPenny/README.md

 ### Quit cloud backup.

 Some cloud backup may seem free, but comes at a very high cost: loss of privacy, rights and so on.
 For more private backups, you often pay premium.
-About €5-€15 /month.
+About €5-€15 /month, and snooping may still occur (due to laws)

 Cheap alternative: A cheap VPS costs about €12-€15/year - see: https://lowendbox.com for cheap VPS.